brian-team/brian2/docs_sphinx/user/units.rst

 Comparison with Brian 1
 -----------------------

-Brian 1 did only support scalar quantities, units were not stored for arrays.
+Brian 1 only supported scalar quantities, units were not stored for arrays.
 Some expressions therefore have different values in Brian 1 and Brian 2:

 ================================    ================================    =================================